Subaru-PFS/ets_fiberalloc/README.md

     - from the list of visible targets with the highest priority, assign the target with the highest importance to a fiber.
 If multiple fibers can see the target, choose the fiber with the lowest number of potential targets.
+    - the importance function is designed to measure the 'crowdedness' at the location of a given source.
+For target i, it is given as I_i = \sum_j t_i t_j K(r_ij) where t_i and t_j are the remaining observation times for targets i and j, and r_ij is the distance between the targets.
+The kernel function K should be 1 for r_ij=0 and drop off to zero for radii around the fiber patrol radius.
+      This function ensures that each fiber is assigned to more 'crowded' areas of the target field first, with the goal of homogenizing the distribution of targets.

 In case of any questions, please don't hesitate to contact me (martin@mpa-garching.mpg.de)!